Data Pipelines and Change Data Capture

 - Volume must point to a subdirectory:

-LOCATIONcannot be the bucket root path, or Pipe creation will fail. - Each Pipe requires its own Volume: Different Pipes cannot share the same Volume.
+LOCATIONcannot be the bucket root, otherwise Pipe creation will fail - Each Pipe requires its own Volume: Different Pipes cannot share the same Volume

-- The COPY statement cannot be modified: To change the ingestion logic, drop the Pipe and recreate it.
+- COPY statement cannot be modified: To change the ingestion logic, drop and recreate the Pipe

-EVENT_NOTIFICATIONmode requires additional MNS message queue configuration, supports only Alibaba Cloud OSS and AWS S3, and requires RoleARN-based authorization.
+- EVENT_NOTIFICATION mode requires additional MNS message queue configuration, supports only Alibaba Cloud OSS and AWS S3, and must use RoleARN authorization

 Related Documentation

-- Object Storage Pipe — Complete configuration for LIST_PURGE and EVENT_NOTIFICATION
+- Object Storage Pipe — Full configuration for LIST_PURGE and EVENT_NOTIFICATION

-- Kafka Pipe — READ_KAFKA parameter reference and consumer offset management
+- Kafka Pipe — READ_KAFKA parameter reference, consumer offset management

 - Pipe Syntax Reference — Complete DDL syntax

-- Table Stream — Change data capture for CDC-driven incremental processing
+- Table Stream — Change data capture, CDC-driven incremental computation